cdd/bioassay-template/README.md

 Run the application by double clicking on the `BioAssayTemplate.jar` file within the appropriate file manager tool, or run it with the command line syntax: `java -jar BioAssayTemplate.jar`.
 As long as you have Java 8 installed, the interface should appear, with a blank schema window as the default.
 Use File|Open to locate and load the `schema.ttl` file.

+When executing a build version with raw Java `.class` files, it is useful to add the command line parameter `-Dlog4j.configuration=file:cfg/log4j.properties` in order to prevent the logging mechanism from complaining needlessly.